modivilioglu/kafka-spark-streaming-for-geocoded-ips/Readme.md

 - Geo Log Generator, that produces live feed for geocoded ips
 - Apache Kafka, that is populated by Log Generator and read by Spark Streaming
 - Spark Streaming, that persists the RDDs of DStream read from Kafka into hdfs in Parquet columnar format
-- Spark Batch Job that does the analysis for the main problem
+- Spark Batch Job that does the analysis for the main problem, reading from the Parquet format in hdfs

+Normally, another approach would be making the analysis via directly reading from the DStream on Spark Streaming without persisting the data on hdfs.
+There are windowing and other tools that enables you to track the changes of the behaviour of the live feeded data.
+While this approach would be a perfect solution to other questions about the same online customer data, it does not perfectly fit to our problem we want to solve.
+Another reason is the need for simplicity in this code.
+Caching at some points, where the calculations are repeated can also be added, for future optimisation.